-Zeta has set out in the Offer document an outline of its intentions if the Offer is successful (as discussed in more detail in Section 4.2).
-With over 50% of the voting securities, Zeta will be in a position to appoint a majority of directors and thereby control the Company's future strategy.
+The Zeta Offer document provides an outline of Zeta's intentions if the Zeta Offer is successful (as discussed in more detail in the IAR for that offer).
+With over 50% of the voting rights, Zeta will be in a position to appoint a majority of directors and thereby control the Company's future strategy.
 It has indicated that it will seek to reduce NZO's exploration activity, with an immediate focus on reducing on-going overheads, returning a further \$50 million to shareholders and then potentially securing investments in more advanced assets.